priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## GUI Development

 ### Tkinter (Built-in)
+**Concept**: Python's standard GUI toolkit for creating desktop applications with windows, buttons, and other widgets.
 **Analogy**: Like building with LEGO blocks - simple pieces that snap together to create interfaces.
 ```python
 import tkinter as tk